-While laws vary in different states and cities vary, most local authorities insist that an ADU incorporates a small kitchen area and bathroom.
+While laws vary in different states and cities, most local authorities insist that an ADU incorporates a small kitchen area and bathroom.
 It’s important to take this into account when you do your initial budget because these infrastructure costs can mount up.

 Plus, there are usually fewer requirements for a garage ADU conversion than for ADUs built from scratch.
-But be aware that this may not be the case if you plan to add a second floor to a garage, rather than remodel what exists.
+But be aware that this may not be the case if you plan to add a second floor to a garage rather than remodel what exists.

 In New Hampshire, many cities allow ADUs with limits and restrictions.
-But state legislation states that if local zoning ordinances don’t mention ADUs, then homeowners can build them legally, as “a matter of right.”
+But state legislation states that if local zoning ordinances don’t mention ADUs, homeowners can build them legally, as “a matter of right.”

 More specifically, the New Hampshire law states that one ADU is allowed on properties with single-family dwellings, “and no municipal permits or conditions shall be required other than a building permit, if necessary.”

-In 2020, Portland, Oregon became the first city in the U.S. to allow homeowners to build two ADUs on a single property.
+In 2020, Portland, Oregon, became the first city in the US to allow homeowners to build two ADUs on a single property.
 The law includes garage conversions.
 Most city by-laws only allow one.

 There is an important caveat.
-There are cities and counties in California and other states that have stricter conversion requirements if you are planning to rent the unit out.
-(Check out our article How Much Can You Rent Out Your ADU For?)
+Some cities and counties in California and other states have stricter conversion requirements if you plan to rent the unit out.
+If you plan to go through this route, check out our article, “How Much Can You Rent Out Your ADU For?“

 So, be sure to contact your local authority to be sure you know what is legal and what isn’t.

-If you do have to redo foundations or framing, or replace sections of the roof, you might be better off starting from scratch somewhere else on the property.
+If you do have to redo foundations or framing or replace sections of the roof, you might be better off starting from scratch somewhere else on the property.
 Think ROI.

 Start from the foundation and work your way up.
 If you don’t have building expertise, it makes sense to bring in a professional to inspect the structure for you.

 Also, make sure that it hasn’t degraded over time.
 In some instances, it might be necessary to reinforce the slab by underpinning it.
 This involves digging a trench around the outside of the structure, laying steel rebar in the trench, and then pouring a continuous concrete beam around the garage.

 If the concrete has cracked or sagged, you may need to add another layer of concrete on top.
 In any case, you’re going to need a plastic moisture barrier between the foundation slab and the new floor of your ADU.

 If the exterior siding and interior cladding of your garage are intact, and there are no signs of sagging or collapse, chances are the existing framework is sound.

 For example, you are going to need to install windows and doors.
-You will also need some internal partitioning for a bedroom and bathroom.
-Living areas usually work well with open-plan kitchen areas.
+You will also need internal partitioning for a bedroom and a full bathroom.
+Meanwhile, living areas usually work well with open-plan kitchen areas.
 This will help you assess the existing structure and help you later when you establish a budget.

 Check the beams as well as the roof sheeting or tiles.
 Many garages have open beams, so a roof inspection will be relatively simple.
 If there is a ceiling, look for signs of dampness.